-Losses on foreign currencies during the Current Period and Prior Year Period were \$3.6 million and \$4.9 million, respectively.
+Losses on foreign currencies during the Current Period and Prior Year Period were \$8.2 million and \$11.9 million, respectively.
 Losses on foreign currencies during the Prior Year Period also include an expense of \$2.7 million which represents a correction of an immaterial error relating to a period prior to our emergence from bankruptcy.
-Realized and unrealized losses, net on our investment in equity securities for the Prior Year Period were \$4.2 million.
-During the Prior Year Period, we disposed of 1.7 million shares for \$13.4 million.
+Realized and unrealized gains, net on our investment in equity securities for the Prior Year Period were \$4.5 million.
+During the Prior Year Period, we disposed of 1.7 million shares of Select for \$13.4 million.
 All investments in equity securities were disposed of prior to December 31, 2022.